ikyle53/rn/README.md

 > Explain how either map or reduce operates, with regards to higher-order functions.

 Map and Reduce are both using the higher-order function of `for()` and is transforming the elements within the array and pushing it to a new array.
 Basically what's happening is that Map and Reduce are producing a for loop for the array and and using its arguments to capture the needed data via an array and a filler that acts as an indexer or element grabber.
 The data is then transformed and pushed.

+# 6. Node.js

+> What is node.js?

+"Node.js is a Javascript runtime built on Chrome's V8 Javascript engine."
+It basically compiles Javascript and is used primarily for event-driven servers.
+This means Node.js can create, open, read, write, delete, and close files on a server.
+It can also add, delete, and modify data in a database.
+It also generates page contents.

+> In your own words, what is Chrome’s V8 JavaScript Engine?

+ The V8 engine is bascially a compiler for Javascript that can handle memory, provide the data types, operators, object, and functions.
+It's written in C++

+> What does it mean that node is a JavaScript runtime?

+It means the javascript is executed when it's ran.
+This also includes Javascript outside of the web browser.

+> What is npm?

+"Node Package Manager" It's a package manager for downloading packages of Javascript code.

+> What version of node are you running on your machine?

+v16

+> What version of npm are you running on your machine?

+v8.3.1

+> What command would you type to install a library/package

+called ‘jshint’?

+`npm install -g jshint` This installs jshint globally.

+> What is node used for?

+* Installing and running various build tools that automate the process of developing Javascipt apps.
+* Bundles Javascript files and dependencies together in a static asset.
+* Runs various tests on code.
+* Automates code linting and style checking.

+## Pair programming

+> What are the 6 reasons for pair programming?

+1. Efficiency - produces higher quality code
+2. Collaboration - More focus, less procrastination
+3. Learning - Learn from peers!
+4. Social skills - Improve talking and explaining
+5. Job interview readiness - Helps sharpen many skills
+6. Work environement readiness - Always ready!

+> In your experience, which of these reasons have you found most beneficial?

+Learning - I like to see new techniques that I otherwise would have never known on my own.
+There's also a lot of efficient ways to code something that I was made aware of.

+> How does pair programming work?

+A pair of programmers work together typically in 2 seperate roles.
+The Drive and Navigator.
+The Driver is the one who handles the keyboard while the Navigator thinks about the code and spots bugs.